Three Axis Microlight Hours

 This is the first helicopter I remember seeing up close, when I was around six years old.
 It’s a Bolkow BO-105 and it was used by the Northern Lighthouse Board to transport workers, supplies and equipment from their ship to the various lighthouses around the Scottish coast.
 I grew up on Auskerry, a small remote island in Orkney with my parents and two younger brothers.
 We were the only people on the island for most of the year.

 It’s hard to describe the sheer excitement when the NLB arrived with the helicopter.
 I mean look at it!
 It’s bright red, shiny and noisy.
-It smells of warm jet fuel.
-It can hover, lift things and the pilots wore cool flight suits covered in pockets and pens.
+It smells of jet fuel, it can hover, lift big loads and the pilots wore cool flight suits covered in loads of pockets and badges.
 I was in awe of it and decided then and there I wanted to be a helicopter pilot.
-It’s taken me over 25 years, but I’m getting close to making my boyhood dream come true.
-Watch this space!
+It’s taken me over 25 years, but I’m delighted to tell you that I’m now officially a commercial helicopter pilot!